 Colin has a BA (Honours) degree in Marketing from the University of Strathclyde and Masters in Entrepreneurship from Glasgow Caledonian University.
 His first job after graduating was in marketing with Dulux near London where he became International Product Manager.

 At 26, he left Dulux to be the co-founder and CEO of Yellowbrick, focusing on graduate recruitment.
 Colin led the ‘Delivering the Promise’ project with 36 leading companies – such as Intel, P&G, and Deloitte.
-The resulting reports gained reviews from the Financial Times and Wall Street Journal and attracted corporate clients for recruitment, training and consulting services.
+The resulting reports gained reviews from the Financial Times and the Guardian and attracted corporate clients for recruitment, training and consulting services.

 In 1999, Colin joined the Robert Gordon University in Scotland to create a Student Business Incubator – one of the first in the world - which was recognised as the ‘UK’s Best Business Support Program’.
 He also delivered the MBA New Venture Creation class.